 Review: What’s Age Got to Do with It? by Louise Morse

-“Sales of anti-ageing products show a burning desire to avoid life’s next developmental challenge.
-But still it will come.”– Dr. William Thomas, Harvard Medical School graduate
+She includes the statement by Dr. William Thomas, Harvard Medical School graduate: “Sales of anti-ageing products show a burning desire to avoid life’s next developmental challenge.
+But still it will come.”

-Louise Morse includes the statements above in What’s Age Got to Do with It? which presents old age as a meaningful part of life.
+In What’s Age Got to Do with It?
+Morse invites us to embrace old age and its significance and privileges.
 The photo below is depicted on her book cover.

 File Size: 1195 KB

 Print Edition: Paperback

 Genre: Religion and Spirituality